-If the idea of walking up to a sage-scented ocean breeze sounds alluring, what about sipping coffee in an ancient fruit orchard while looking out over the crystal-blue Mediterranean?
+If the idea of waking up to a sage-scented ocean breeze sounds alluring, what about sipping coffee in an ancient fruit orchard while looking out over the crystal-blue Mediterranean?
 The Sicilian countryside seems to exist in another timeline.

 A magical place, to be sure, but can any place be a paradise for long?
-The only thing rarer than a GPS signal is a street sign.
-The shepherds and their sheep are quaint only the first time they block the road for twenty minutes.
+The only thing rarer than a GPS signal in Sicily is a street sign.
+The shepherds and their sheep are quaint the first time they block the road for twenty minutes.
 And what to do with that herd of cows that keeps breaking into your pasture, trampling your garden?

 A Short History of Wine in Sicily

 In the 8th Century BCE, Greek colonists became the Island’s first winemakers.
-Ancient texts describe Dionysus, the God of Wine, dancing as he planted the very first grapevine in Sicily.
+Ancient texts describe Dionysus, the God of Wine, dancing as he planted the first grapevine in Sicily.
 Thanks to archeologists, we know these vineyards were located in the black hills under Mt.
 Aetna, a still-active volcano.

-It was only in the last half of the 20th Century when Sicily recovered it’s winemaking mojo, thanks to wineries like COS, Planeta, and Ceuso.
+It was only in the last half of the 20th Century when Sicily recovered its winemaking mojo, thanks to wineries like COS, Planeta, and Ceuso.

 Sicilian Wine Regions: Province of Ragusa

 Ragusa is the most southernmost province of Sicily, situated in the Val di Noto.
 It is a place of rolling hills, dramatic shorelines, and ancient towns.
-The region’s namesake city dates back to Greek times, but was completely destroyed by the earthquake.
+The region’s namesake city dates back to Greek times but was destroyed by the earthquake.
 It was and completely rebuilt in the baroque style in the 17th century.

 The Wines of Cerasuolo di Vittoria